 I started studying Feng Shui to improve the environment in the home my husband and I had built.
 I made mistakes, some of the advice I followed was not good.
 There was so much confusion with so many schools not just teaching different things, but contradicting each other!
 Many of my students and clients have told me this was their experience too before they met me.
 Has this been your experience too?
 Remember you can post comments at the bottom of this page.

 I am able to teach easy Feng Shui today because I spent years decoding it and testing it to find out what works and is usable in our culture today.
 I did not do this alone.
 One of my spiritual teachers is a practitioner of Traditional Chinese Medicine and she was my consultant during the development of the Nine Steps to Feng Shui® System.
 She helped me sort out what Feng Shui teachings were aligned with the Principles of Traditional Chinese Thought which are at the root of Asian disciplines such as Martial Arts, Acupuncture, Chi-Kung (or Qi-Gong), Tai Chi and Feng Shui.

-Once I did this, and started applying this depurated Feng Shui version to my own life, I started getting lucky again, and luckier, and luckier.
-So lucky that even when people set out to harm me or my business, it always worked in my favor.
-Read my article When Compass Schools Attack to read about this.
+Once I did this, and started applying this Feng Shui version to my own life, I started getting lucky again, and luckier, and luckier.
+So lucky that even when people set out to harm me or my business, as some compass school consultants did, it always worked in my favor.

 “Bad Luck Again?”
 How Did I Attract THIS to Me?!